Ready means three different things.

 Additional references and recommendations are available on LinkedIn.

-View LinkedIn recommendationsIn professional hockey, a wrong decision in November costs you February.
-There is no second quarter to recover in.
-No board meeting to defer to.
-The consequence arrives before the conversation does — and the organisation that survives is the one that built the structure before the pressure came.
+View LinkedIn recommendationsIn professional hockey, a wrong decision in November can cost you February.
+There is no safe quarter to recover in, no delayed consequence, and no private failure.
+The organisations that survive are the ones that build the structure before pressure arrives.

 An Olympic cycle is four years.
 A hockey season is eight months.
-The timelines are short, the consequences are public, and there is no version of "we will fix it next quarter."
-The decision architecture that survives these conditions is not complex.
+The timelines are short, the consequences are public, and there is no comfortable version of “we will fix it next quarter.”
+The decision architecture that survives these conditions is not complicated.
 It is disciplined.
-That discipline is what this session is about.

 The most expensive leadership mistake is hiring excellent people and then building a structure that prevents them from doing excellent work.
 They stop speaking up.
 They stop flagging what they actually see.
 The information that could protect the organisation stays quiet because the environment did not make it safe to say it.
 Elite sport learned this the hard way — repeatedly.
 This session shows what it took to fix it, and what your organisation can build before it costs you.